fauna/fauna-jvm/README.md

 specific fields in classes used as arguments and results of queries.
 * `@FaunaId`: Should only be used once per class and be associated with a field named `id` that represents the Fauna document ID.
 It's not encoded unless the `isClientGenerated` flag is`true`.
 * `@FaunaTs`: Should only be used once per class and be associated with a field named `ts` that represents the timestamp of a document.
 It's not encoded.
 * `@FaunaColl`: Typically goes unmodeled.
-Should only be used once per class and be associated with a field named `coll` if represents the collection field of a document.
+Should only be used once per class and be associated with a field named `coll` that represents the collection field of a document.
 It will never be encoded.
 * `@FaunaField`: Can be associated with any field to override its name in Fauna.
 * `@FaunaIgnore`: Can be used to ignore fields during encoding and decoding.